SECURE 2.0 Delivers a Mixed Bag to the 403(b) Arena

 “We [have] some major provisions coming up where the jury is still out on whether there’ll be … fulfillment of those provisions by the recordkeepers,” Webb says.

 There is no apparent problem with the provision “until the rubber hits the road,” Cochrane says.
-The Department of Treasury and the IRS issued in January proposed regulations for the Roth catch-up contribution requirement, but they have not yet issued final rules.
-To date, the IRS and Treasury have received 23 comments on the proposals and the comment window remains open, so it is unclear when final regulations will be published.
+The Department of Treasury and the IRS issued, in January, proposed regulations for the Roth catch-up contribution requirement.
+As of the closing date to the public comment period, the agencies had received 23 comments on the proposals.
+It is unclear when final regulations will be published.

 The complexity comes in coding.
 With the new catch-up rule, there are four types of contributions: a regular pre-tax contribution, a regular Roth contribution, a catch-up pre-tax contribution and a catch-up Roth contribution.

-The issue comes down to the rule’s applicability to an employee’s FICA wages, the wages that are subject to the federal payroll tax that funds Social Security.
+The issue comes down to the rule’s applicability to an employee’s Federal Insurance Contributions Act wages — the wages that are subject to the federal payroll tax that funds Social Security.

 Both Cochrane and Webb suggest that the provision’s effective date, January 1, 2026, might be delayed further.
 It was originally anticipated to take effect January 1, 2023.

-“At the end of the day, [the provision is] … more difficult than what would otherwise be assumed,” Cochrane says.
+“The provision is … more difficult than what would otherwise be assumed,” Cochrane says.

 Looking at the overall impact of SECURE 2.0, Webb does not anticipate the legislation will drive employers to consider adopting alternative retirement plans to replace their 403(b)s.
 “The jury’s still out," Webb says, but employers are “more committed to their 403(b) plans than ever.”